-- The consideration of alternatives/options undertaken during the SEA and the preparation of LTP3, including feedback from consultations, influenced the shape of the final LTP3.
-In response to the second round of consultation including the consultation workshops, the draft LTP3 was amended and revised in a number of ways to strengthen and clarify policy aims and objectives and to ensure an appropriate social, economic and environmental balance was made. - 4.6 As set-out in paragraphs 4.1 and 4.2, a three stage process was used to appraise 73 strategic transport options generated across 24 different themes. - 4.7 The first stage of this process appraised each option against the five national transport goals and an implementation assessment.
-As a first step, those options which were assessed as not benefiting the national transport goals were rejected.
+- 4.3 The consideration of alternatives/options undertaken during the SEA and the preparation of LTP3, including feedback from consultations, influenced the shape of the final third Local Transport Plan.
+In response to the second round of consultation including the consultation workshops, the draft LTP3 was amended and revised in a number of ways to strengthen and clarify policy aims and objectives and to ensure an appropriate social, economic and environmental balance was made. - 4.4 As set-out in paragraphs 4.1 and 4.2, a three stage process was used to appraise 73 strategic transport options generated across 24 different themes. - 4.5 The first stage of this process appraised each option against the five national transport goals and an implementation assessment.
+As a first step, those options which were assessed and found not to benefit the national transport goals were rejected.
 The options with the highest overall score in each theme were then identified to be taken forward to stages two and three of the appraisal process.
-In addition, the next best option in each theme was also taken forward if the 'winning' option had a low score against either the national transport goals or the implementation assessment.
-(It should be noted that the themes of buses and car parking were subject to separate reviews commissioned by the council where a similar appraisal process was undertaken). - 4.8 The remaining 31 strategic transport options were then subject to stages two and three of the appraisal process: stage two of the process appraised the remaining strategic transport options against the LTP3's 18 objectives, a broad cost and funding assessment, and a risk assessment; stage three used a simple interaction matrix to identify synergies or tensions between each of the options.
+Stage two of the process appraised the remaining strategic transport options against the LTP3's 18 objectives, a broad cost and funding assessment, and a risk assessment; stage three used a simple interaction matrix to identify synergies or tensions between each of the options.
 The overall benefits of each option is set-out in Table 4.1.